 Muscle loss (when you lose weight, some is fat, and some is muscle mass)

 Now let’s explore some ways to jump-start your progress and break through that plateau!

 Dehydration is much more common than people think.
 And, according to press reports, an estimated 75% of Americans are chronically dehydrated.

 Why does that matter?
 Because dehydration can lead to health problems like a lack of energy, focus, and bloating.
 And all of those things can impact weight care.
 Try filling up on water-rich foods that can help boost your energy and improve your satiety.
 Some good choices include:

 Low-sodium vegetable soup

 Salads with crunchy veggies and a light dressing

-Some good choices include:
+Some positive choices include:

 Whole-grain crackers and hummus

-Some excellent de-stressing choices include:
+Some excellent de-stressing activities include: